CristianDavideConte/universalSmoothScroll/README.md

 `isXscrolling` | Returns true if a scroll-animation on the x-axis of the passed container is currently being performed by this API, false otherwise.
 `isYscrolling` | Returns true if a scroll-animation on the y-axis of the passed container is currently being performed by this API, false otherwise.
 `isScrolling` | Returns true if a scroll-animation on any axis of the passed container is currently being performed by this API, false otherwise.
-`getXStepLengthCalculator` | Returns the _xStepLengthCalculator ease function for the passed container.
+`getXStepLengthCalculator` | Returns the _xStepLengthCalculator ease function for the passed container if available.
-`getYStepLengthCalculator` | Returns the _yStepLengthCalculator ease function for the passed container.
+`getYStepLengthCalculator` | Returns the _yStepLengthCalculator ease function for the passed container if available.
 `getXStepLength` | Returns the value of _xStepLength.
 `getYStepLength` | Returns the value of _yStepLength.
 `getMinAnimationFrame` | Returns the value of _minAnimationFrame.